 Regardless of your #patiogoals, there are plenty of ways for you to be imaginative.
 Whether you're looking for complete shade coverage, full sun exposure, or something in between, get ready to be inspired by these 35 creative design ideas.

 1. Closed Roof With Exposed Beams Patio Cover

 This covered patio idea by David Michael Miller is basically a living room with the exterior walls knocked out.
 Plus, it's the perfect spot for lounging by the fireside.
 The exposed-beam design creates a built-in look that integrates seamlessly with the rest of the house.

 2. Narrow-Slat Pergola Patio Cover With Wraparound Screen

-Well, it will not protect you from rain or snow, but yes, this narrow-slat pergola frame counts as a covered patio.
-Perfect for the homeowner that enjoys basking in the sun's rays, the uncovered-covered-patio option will provide a little bit of shade while still allowing you to soak up lots of vitamin D. We particularly like the semi-private cabana effect that results from the addition of a wraparound screen.
+Well, it won't protect you from rain, sleet, or snow, but yes, this narrow-slat pergola belonging to Pencil Shavings Studio counts as a covered patio.
+Perfect for homeowners who enjoy basking in the sun's rays, the uncovered-covered patio option will create shade, still allowing you to soak up lots of vitamin D. We particularly like the semi-private cabana effect that results from the addition of a wraparound screen.
 And if you're ever in the mood for an ambitious DIY project, framing a patio roof may not be as hard as you think.